 - Proximus, i am working on highly complex systems with event/choice based interactions on the web (GuidedContact) and voice-based customer interactions (IVR)

 - Master thesis, about mobility UX, giving me a strong theoretical base for user experience, especially around mobile interfaces (i will post a link as soon as it's legal to).

 - Doodle sprl, 3 months internship working on digital projects for Engie-fabricom, TTO théâtre toison d'or and Euromed rights.

-- IHECS, "mémoire médiatique" on the brand Madame Supertrash where i was responsible for the web aspect of the campaign.
+- IHECS, "mémoire médiatique" for the brand Madame Supertrash where i was responsible for the digital aspect and design of the campaign.

 - IHECS, "Cours bloc" on the brand Havana Club Especial (Pernaut Ricard) during which we created an interactive story.